gitsametcan/CSE3063F22P1_GRP1/README.md

 1. Discussed over completed tasks.
 2. Current progress and shortcomings were discussed.
-3. Libraries were added to member computers and settings were made by Kaan Berk Yağar.
+3. Libraries were added to member computers and settings were made by Kadir Berk Yağar.

 ### Decisions taken and task sharing:
 1. Decided to move future issues under branches